 You see, Alex told me, when a Gypsy slave tried to escape and was captured the first time, he was punished with something called “the little chastisement.”
 (I use “he” in all these translations because in gender-based Romanian “he” is used for “they” as a generic placeholder—another discussion for another day.)
 “The little chastisement” involved having a mechanism affixed to his head and neck, something with horns, that didn’t let him sleep at night.
 He was essentially sentenced to sleep deprivation for an entire year.

 And if a slave was captured a second time, he was punished with “the big chastisement.”
 That involved tying the slave with two long ropes and throwing him in the middle of the village pond.
 As he swam to one shore, the people on the opposite side of the pond would pull him back toward the center, where the water was deeper.
-The poor slave would swim and be pulled back to deeper water until he was too exhausted and he drowned.
+The poor slave would swim and be pulled back to deeper water until he was too exhausted to fight on and he drowned.
 He usually drowned in the shallow waters by the shore.

 I felt like crap when I read his story.
 I’d used that phrase for most of my life without knowing the horrendous history behind it.
 It was bad enough as it was—I’d used it to disparage losers, implying that Romani people were losers due to their racial background.
 But this was even worse.
 Making fun of slaves who’d tried to win their freedom was awful.

 And that was another shock.
 Alex had used the word “slave” in his story.